trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 #### Universal 2nd Factor (U2F) {#universal-2nd-factor-u2f}

-**Note:** The OnlyKey comes pre-loaded with an attestation certificate that can be used or you can load a custom certificate and private key.
+{% include info.html content="The OnlyKey comes pre-loaded with an attestation certificate that can be used or you can load a custom certificate and private key." %}

 In order to Load your own custom U2F certificate to OnlyKey see the certificate generation guide [here](https://docs.google.com/document/d/1LE09BB2ULGblc--3Ttut66NVMJk698LHp0f3DeRdr7w/edit?usp=sharing)